 Learn about the many types of online fraud and how to spot them.

 You receive a call from somebody who claims to be from an organisation you trust, such as your bank or the police.
-They inform you that there is a safety or security problem associated with your bank account or payment cards, and you need to take some kind of immediate preventative action, which normally involves telephoning your bank or card provider.
-They may prompt you by reminding you that the telephone number is on the back of your card.
+They inform you that there is a safety or security problem associated with your bank account or payment cards, and you need to take some kind of immediate preventative action, which normally involves confirming your confidential login details.

 You may also be asked to give your cards to a courier sent by the ‘bank’ or ‘police’ to ensure that they have been stopped, or for evidence.
 This is known as ‘Courier Fraud’.